Immigrants detained in a federal custody center

 The settlement agreement stems from a federal lawsuit brought five months ago by the ACLU/SC, NILC, and Paul, Hastings, Janofsky

-Charging that ICE often held immigrants for many weeks in terrible conditions at B-18,
+They charged that ICE often held immigrants for many weeks in terrible conditions at B-18.

 Prior to the lawsuit, detainees had painted a harrowing picture of conditions at the facility.